 Overview of paper.
 While explaining our model above, we abstracted from the wealth distribution between experts and households.
 Typically in the financial frictions literature, this wealth distribution is the key state variable modulating the dynamics.
-We demonstrate how restricting attention to these type of equilibria-equilibria which are Markovian solely in the wealth distribution-precludes essentially all interesting self-fulfilling dynamics (Appendix A).
+In our analysis, the wealth distribution remains a state variable, but additional "sentiment" state variables naturally arise as potential drivers of equilibrium.
+Mathematically, we dispense with the assumption that equilibria be Markovian in the wealth distribution, which removes an ad-hoc restriction on agents' beliefs.4